andreasabel/inCode/entry/introducing-the-backprop-library.md

 for
 `Numeric.Backprop.Op`](https://hackage.haskell.org/package/backprop-0.1.2.0/docs/Numeric-Backprop-Op.html)!

-If you're interested in writing your own lifted operations, check out the [source of the lifted hmatrix module](https://github.com/mstksg/hmatrix-backprop/blob/master/src/Numeric/LinearAlgebra/Static/Backprop.hs), which lifts (most) of the functionality of *hmatrix* for backprop.
+If you're interested in writing your own lifted operations, take a look at the [source of the lifted hmatrix module](https://github.com/mstksg/hmatrix-backprop/blob/master/src/Numeric/LinearAlgebra/Static/Backprop.hs), which lifts (most) of the functionality of *hmatrix* for backprop.
 (And if